6 steps to apply

 2. Submitting an Application

 Your admissions file is opened once we receive a completed application and fee.
 For each applicant we also require a copy of a birth certificate, family picture, principal recommendation form, teacher recommendation form, and student academic records for the current and previous two years.
-Note these forms are available by clicking in the bar on the left of this page under Application Forms.

 3. Understanding Us